-b) All employers would be required to request the necessary information from employees.45 Employees would be assured of confidentiality.

-c) Information would be collected and filed annually on a standardized form to permit comparison.

-d) The standardized data collection requirements would be formulated by the enforcement agency in consultation with Statistics Canada.

-e) To permit better analysis and assessment, the data classifications developed for the implementation of employment equity should match as closely as possible the data classifications of Statistics Canada.
+- b) All employers would be required to request the necessary information from employees.45 Employees would be assured of confidentiality. - c) Information would be collected and filed annually on a standardized form to permit comparison. - d) The standardized data collection requirements would be formulated by the enforcement agency in consultation with Statistics Canada. - e) To permit better analysis and assessment, the data classifications developed for the implementation of employment equity should match as closely as possible the data classifications of Statistics Canada.

-This Commission requested information from crown corporations in 12 broad occupational categories46 based on Statistics Canada's 500 job classifications to provide an overview.
-In any ongoing data that expresses or implies any limitation, specification or preference based on a prohibited ground of discrimination.
+This Commission requested information from crown corporations in 12 broad occupational categories based on Statistics Canada's 500 job classifications to provide an overview.
+In any ongoing data

+45. This would require an amendment to section 8 of the Canadian Human Rights Act, S.C.
+1976-77, C.33 as amended.
+At present, this section states:

-- It is a discriminatory practice
+It is a discriminatory practice

-- (a) to use or circulate any form of application for employment, or
+(a) to use or circulate any form of application for employment, or

-- (b) in connection with employment or prospective employment,
+(b) in connection with employment or prospective employment,

-- (i) to publish any advertisement, or
+(i) to publish any advertisement, or

-- (ii) to make any written or oral inquiry
+(ii) to make any written or oral inquiry

+that expresses or implies any limitation, specification or preference based on a prohibited ground of discrimination.